28 Epic Things to Do in Whistler

 You can hop on a helicopter or a seaplane for a scenic flight tour, wander through ancient ice caves, or ride on the Guinness World record-holding Peak 2 Peak Gondola.
 The possibilities are endless.

-In this list of 27 things to do in Whistler, we got something for everyone, ensuring you make the most of your adventure.
-It was hard to fit all of the activities into one post, and if you are looking for more things to do or plan to visit during the summertime, check out our post on Best Things to Do in Whistler in Summer.
+In this list of 28 things to do in Whistler, we got something for everyone, ensuring you make the most of your adventure.
+It was hard to fit all the activities into one post, so if you are looking for more things to do during summer, check out our post on Best Things to Do in Whistler in Summer.

 Ski and Snowboard Whistler Blackcomb Mountains